alanta/Kontent.Statiq/README.md

 <object type="application/kenticocloud" data-type="item" data-rel="component" data-codename="n2ef9e997_4691_0118_8777_c0ac9cee683b"></object>
 ```

+This means that the Kontent Delivery SDK was unable to resolve the type of content included in your rich text field.
 Make sure you read the section on structured content and follow the configuration steps.

 > Links to other pages don't work

 Implement and register a link resolver.
 See the [Kontent docs](https://github.com/Kentico/kontent-delivery-sdk-net/wiki/Resolving-Links-to-Content-Items) for more information.

+> Null reference while rendering Razor

+Make sure all your classes are in a namespace.

 ## How do I build this repo?